 Install a Dehumidifier

-Shower dehumidifiers remove the moisture from the room and prevent mildew from growing.
+Bathroom dehumidifiers can remove the moisture from the room and prevent mildew from growing.
 If exhaust fans or natural ventilation are not enough to dry the floor, a dehumidifier is a good investment.

 Clean the Floors Regularly

-Mop the floor dry or clean it with a mild detergent and sponge every time it gets dirty.
+Mop the floor dry or clean it with a mild detergent and sponge every time you're done using it.
 Mildew cannot thrive on clean, dry floors.
 If the floor always has dirt or debris, the moisture may not escape easily, providing the nasty organisms with a sustainable environment to live in.

 Make it a routine to mop the floor dry each use.
 If the floor gets dirty, flush the dirt away with water immediately, or mop it with a damp mop.
 Remove hair and debris from the floor to avoid trapping moisture.
 If the floor gets really dull and dirty, clean it with vinegar and baking soda.
 Scrub the paste evenly onto the surface and let it sit for 30 minutes before rinsing away the remaining residue.